cisco/mindmeld/docs/source/userguide/kb.rst

 **lte**  less than or equal to
 ======== ===

-In the example below we filter on price range to find the dishes priced below 5 dollars.
+In the example below we filter on price range to find the dishes priced below 5 dollars:

 .. code:: python